souffle-lang/souffle-lang.github.io/pages/docs/types.md

 Note that record types are supported by the I/O system.
 You can use the ```.input``` and ```.output``` directives to print tuples of relations with record elements.
 If a records contains another record, the whole record with all its composed records will be either read or written.
-Note that union types involving records and sub-typing of record types are currently not supported in Souffle.
+Note that union types involving records and sub-typing of record types are currently not supported in Soufflé.

 ##  Algebraic Data Types (ADT)